ClanWorks/Udacity-DEND-6-TechTrends/README.md

 a techtrends deployment, in the sandbox namespace with 1 replica or pod running a techtrends service that exposes the TechTrends application on port 4111 using a ClusterIP

+## 5. Helm Charts
+Throughout this step, I used a template configuration manager, Helm, to parameterized the TechTrends manifests.
+You will build a Helm Chart to template and release the application to multiple environments.
+As a result, I have a collection of parametrized YAML manifests that use an input values file to generate valid Kubernetes objects.

+### Helm Chart
+Using the YAML manifests build in the previous step, I created a Helm chart.

+### Values.yaml files for multiple environments
+Once I constructed the Helm chart with a default "values.yaml" file, I created 2 more input files.

+values-staging.yaml
+namespace name: prod

+## 6. Continuous Delivery with ArgoCD
+In this final step, I deployed the TechTrends automatically using Continuous Delivery fundamentals.
+I made use of ArgoCD to release the application to staging and production environments using the templated manifests from the Helm chart.
+I have an automated and templated procedure to deploy TechTends to multiple environments.

+### Deploy ArgoCD
+Given the k3s cluster, install ArgoCD and access it through the browser.
+Make sure to reference the instructions below:

+Official install guide for ArgoCD
+The YAML manifest for the NodePort service can be found under the argocd-server-nodeport.yaml file in the course repository Access the ArgoCD UI by going to https://192.168.50.4:30008 or http://192.168.50.4:30007 Login credentials can be retrieved using the steps in the credentials guide
+Note: Take a screenshot of the ArgoCD view once logged in, including the navigation bar, and place it in the screenshot folder with the name argocd-ui.

+### ArgoCD Applications
+Create ArgoCD Applications resources to deploy TechTrends to staging and production environments.
+You need to reference the TechTrends Helm chart built in the previous step and use the respective input files.
+As such, create the following ArgoCD application manifests:

+helm-techtrends-staging.yaml
+name: techtrends-staging
+values file: values-staging.yaml
+helm-techtrends-prod.yaml
+name: techtrends-prod
+values file: values-prod.yaml

+### Deploy TechTrends with ArgoCD
+Using kubectl commands apply the ArgoCD Applications manifests.
+Make sure to synchronize the application in ArgoCD, so that all the TechTrends resources is deployed successfully.
+As a result, you should have 2 new namespaces, staging and prod, a deployment for each environment (each with a different amount of pods), and a service exposing the application on different ports.

+Thank you